 Just as the underenumeration of deaths and the misreporting of demographic characteristics on the death certificate can introduce error into the annual rates, so can enumeration errors in the latest decennial census.
-This is because annual population estimates for the postcensal interval, which are used in the denominator for calculating death rates, are computed using the decennial census count as a base (U.S. Bureau of the Census, 1986).
+This is because annual population estimates for the postcensal interval, which are used in the denominator for calculating death rates, are computed using the decennial census count as a base (27).
 Net census undercount is the result of miscounting and misreporting of demographic characteristics such as age.
-Age-specific death rates are affected by both the net census undercount and the misreporting of age on the death certificate (NCHS, 1968b).
+Age-specific death rates are affected by both the net census undercount and the misreporting of age on the death certificate (29).
 To the extent that the net undercount is substantial and that it varies among subgroups and geographic areas, it may have important consequences for vital statistics measures.